Still not sold on the value of segmenting your email list?

 2. Say “Happy Birthday!”

-A personalized birthday message is table stakes in the email marketing game these days, so if you can get ahold of that data, it’s a great way to start segmenting your subscribers.
+A personalized birthday message is table stakes in the email marketing game these days, so if you can get ahold of the data, it’s a great way to start segmenting your subscribers.
 This sort of message gives people a nice, warm-and-fuzzy impression of your brand.
 Plus, birthday emails can lift conversion rates by 60% over non-birthday email messages with the same offer (ClickZ), making them an incredibly effective marketing tactic.

 Here’s a fantastic example of really brand-specific segments.
 The marketers at Bob’s Red Mill serve content to their subscribers based on dietary preferences: in this case, gluten-free versus non-gluten-free.
 The special attention to detail makes customers feel incredibly valued and shows you’re paying attention to their individual needs.